Page header

 How much car allowance should I pay?

-But before you calculate a fair car allowance amount, you have to know what expenses your employee car allowance should cover.
+To calculate a fair car allowance, you have to answer another question: What expenses does a car allowance cover?

-Fuel is the obvious one, but there are many others.
+Fuel is the obvious expense, but there are many others.
 For the average driver fuel only constitutes 17% of the costs of vehicle operation.

 CA Labor Code Section 2802(a) states that:

-“An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful.”
+“An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties.”

 Furthermore, Section 2802(c) defines “necessary expenditures or losses” to include “all reasonable costs."